canesin/referral-2019/README.md

 1 - A SHA256 hash was generated from each participant’s email address.

-2 - The email hashes of all participants was collected into a list.If a participant had N valid tickets for the giveaway draw, N copies of their email hash was included in the list.
+2 - The email hashes of all participants was collected into a list.
+If a participant had N valid tickets for the giveaway draw, N copies of their email hash was included in the list.

-3 - This list was then be sorted lexicographically.
+3 - This list was then sorted lexicographically.

-4 - Each of the thirty-four prizes was be assigned a code (a “salt”).
+4 - Each of the thirty-four prizes was assigned a code (a “salt”).
 For each prize, the salt was combined with the hash of the first Bitcoin block to be mined after 18:00 UTC on 26 December 2019.
 The combination of prize salt and blockhash yields a large integer that is used to determine the winner.

 5 - For each prize, this large integer is divided modulo T, where T is the total number of valid tickets for the draw.
 The resulting number gives a position in the sorted list of participants’ email hashes, which corresponds to the winner of the prize.